andralobo/Module17-Challenge/README.md

 ### Purpose

-We were tasked to use different techniques to train and evaluate the models with unblalaced classes to predict credit card risk.
+We were tasked to use different techniques to train and evaluate the models to predict credit card risk.
 We were provided a CSV that contained data from lendingClub to use for the analysis.
 We will use Python and imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling and use different supervised machine learning models for our analysis.

-We used the 6 different algorithms for our analysis:
+Below are the six supervised machine learning models we used for our:

 1. Naive Random Oversampling
 2. SMOTE Oversampling